-This measure relates to the installation of interior occupancy sensors, daylighting or integrated controls on an existing lighting system (not replacement).
-Lighting control types covered by this measure include switch-mounted, remote-mounted, and fixture-mounted.
+This measure relates to the installation of interior occupancy sensors, daylighting or high end trim controls on an existing lighting system (not replacement).
+Lighting control types covered by this measure include switch-mounted, remote-mounted, fixture-mounted, integrated in addition to more sophisticated networked lighting capabilities.
 Daylight sensors covered by this measure include "on or off", stepped dimming systems, such as dual ballast (high/low HID or inboard/outboard), and continuous dimming systems based on light levels from available daylight.
-It does not cover automatic photo sensors, time clocks, and energy management systems.
-All sensors must be hard wired and control interior lighting.